Nicolette Larson: 1978–1983

-1983–1997

-Larson's appearance in a touring production of the C&W musical Pump Boys and Dinettes garnered enough positive reaction for MCA Nashville to sign her in 1983.
+1984–1997

 The Nashville music community was so enthused about Larson's C&W cross-over that in 1984 the Academy of Country Music named her the Best New Female Vocalist before she had any MCA Nashville releases.
 Larson's MCA debut ...Say When was not released until 1985 (by which point country pop was no longer in style and neotraditionalists had taken over the country scene).
 The C&W career it ushered in for Larson proved anticlimactic with only one of her six MCA single releases becoming a significant hit: her duet with Steve Wariner titled "That's How You Know When Love's Right," taken from the April 1986 album release Rose of My Heart.
 The record reached No. 9 C&W. Larson's MCA albums, produced by Emory Gordy Jr. and Tony Brown, attracted little critical attention.
 Her final mainstream album release was Shadows of Love, a 1988 recording made for the Italian CGD label and produced by Carlo Stretti and Ernesto Taberelli.
 It was her only album for a non-US label.

-In 1990 Larson participated in the Festival di Sanremo, duetting with Grazia Di Michele on the song "Me and My Father".
+In the winter of 1988, Nicolette appeared as a nightclub singer in the Ivan Reitman-directed comedy Twins, performing the song "I'd Die For This Dance", backed up by Jeff Beck on guitar.
+The song is only available on the film's soundtrack.

 In 1992 Larson reunited professionally with Neil Young to sing on his Harvest Moon album.
 In 1993 she was featured on Young's Unplugged.
-She also provided vocal accompaniment on "The Little Drummer Boy" and "Greensleeves", two of the tracks Young contributed to Seven Gates: A Christmas Album by Ben Keith and Friends (1994).
-Larson's final album was the self-produced Sleep, Baby, Sleep, consisting of music for children, released on Sony Wonder in 1994.
+Larson's final album was the self-produced Sleep, Baby, Sleep, consisting of music for children, released by Sony Wonder in 1994.